coderefinery/documentation/guide.md

 - Sphinx is not only for Python
 - Read the Docs is not only for Github

-In the fourth exercise, we first test the availability of Sphinx.
-This test needs to be done in a terminal where python is available.
+In the Sphinx exercise, we first test the availability of Sphinx.
+This test needs to be done in a terminal where Python is available.
 It can take a bit of time to get everybody on board with Sphinx.
 It can be nice to make a short break if you need more time to fix problems.

-### Things to prepare

-We start from scratch for all the exercises in this lesson.

 ### Live better than reading the website material

 It is better to demonstrate the commands live and type-along.
 Ideally connecting to examples discussed earlier.

+In online workshops most of the type-along becomes group exercise work where groups can share screen and discuss.

 ### What worked well in past workshops